BeeINT/openapiaryformat-python/README.rst

 Tests
 ------

-The tests infrastructure use a combination of tox_ and `Travis CI`_.
+The tests infrastructure uses a combination of tox_ and `Travis CI`_.

 For your personal tests, you can execute ``python setup test`` in the project root.
 This will use tox and execute all the environments.